deadlyvipers/dojo_rules/introduction.md

 Hello there

-My favourite path in CodeSchool course is Git and also HTML&CSS
+My favourite path in CodeSchool course is Git, HTML&CSS and Js